 Research Your Destination, Extensively

-I can’t stress this one enough!
+Adventure travel photography is about the journey and the destination.
 The more time you put in researching your intended destination, the better off you will be, and your photos will definitely reflect it.
 Most locations change throughout the year, so getting yourself ahead of the curve and planning for any seasonal changes that may affect your shooting plans will help you avoid wasting time, In addition you will also be able to plan shots ahead of time which will certainly streamline the process of shooting on the move.
 I like to do a combination of Googling my destination, and checking out what others have done in a particular location on an app called “Stuck On Earth” which over lays geotagged photos onto a map.

 Scout The Location